samplchallenges/SAMPL-league/examples/README.md

 8. Copy the output from the export command in step 7 to be pasted into a file in step 11.
 9. Exit the container
    * command: `exit`
-10. Create and open a file called "environment.yml" and paste the output you previously copied at the end of 1.2
+10. Create and open a file called "environment.yml" and paste the output you previously copied at step 8
 11. Change the first line of the file `name: advenv` to `name: base`
 12. Delete the last line of the file: `prefix: /opt/conda/envs/advenv`
 13. Save the changes to environment.yml and exit